huubexel/networkx/README.md

 commented on, etc. persons are in the middle.
 The spring layout highlights the nodes that are most interesting for us to look at in this type of network.

+UITLEG HIERVAN AANPASSEN, DIE IN HET MIDDEN ZIJN NIET HET BELANGRIJKST, DAT ZIJN SLECHTS DE LINKS TUSSEN MENSEN

+## Spectrum
+The spectrum goes from -1 to 1 on the x-axis and same for the y-axis